jadecobra/python_tdd_exercises/source/data_structures_dictionaries.rst

     {'one': 'boom'}
    )

-the terminal shows an :doc:`AssertionError` since the two values are different
+the terminal shows an :doc:`/AssertionError` since the two values are different

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^